bitnami/charts/bitnami/redis/README.md

 ### To 15.0.0

 The parameter to enable the usage of StaticIDs was removed.
-The behaviour is to [always use StaticIDs](https://github.com/bitnami/charts/pull/7278).
+The behavior is to [always use StaticIDs](https://github.com/bitnami/charts/pull/7278).

 ### To 14.8.0